Update Oct. 27, 2019: The Unity landscape has changed since the initial post. I’ve revised a lot of the original post to reflect this.

 - Very difficult for users to modify provided textures, unless you use 3rd party tools to extract AssetBundle contents (see below)

 There is another solution to the difficulty of extracting assets from AssetBundles.
-Just make available or distribute those assets separately, meaning, if I have a texture packed into an AssetBundle, I’ll just make the same texture available outiside of the AssetBundle.
+Just make available or distribute those assets separately, meaning, if I have a texture packed into an AssetBundle, I could make the same texture available outiside of the AssetBundle.
 It won’t ever be used by the game, and will increase the distribution size of the game, but at least the user will have access to it.

 I chose the AssetBundle route, because the long load times otherwise was too unbearable during testing, and I believe that any additional work should be put on the developer and modders, rather than making players wait for load times.